 The one allocated site here is a brownfield development, as Cononley has an existing old mill which is open to conversion into a mixed use housing and employment site.
-The site allocation area is 2.168 ha, including 1,445sqm of B1 use provision.
+The site allocation area is 2.2 ha, including 0.15 ha of B1 use provision, with 94 residential units to be accommodated.
 This brownfield site is adjacent to the eastern boundary of the village's built up area.
 This is a relatively large site, and hence Cononley was deemed suitable to take some of Farnhill & Kildwick's initial residential allocation, as this village had not enough suitable sites to meet its requirements.
 In spatial strategy terms, and having regard to the designated European sites, Cononley is deemed suitable in this regard, given its relative large distance from designated European sites and its easy access to Skipton and Leeds in terms of public transport (Cononley is situated on the Skipton to Leeds rail line).